What are Illicit Communities? Defining the Deep and Dark Web

 Much of internet content is on the deep web, which is password protected and not indexed by search engines.
 The dark web as we define it has less than half a million sites, while the surface web has approximately two billion.

-Open-web sources
+Open-web Sources

 While the secure services that comprise the dark web are frequented by criminals, cybercrime and other illicit activities can take place elsewhere: social media, paste sites, encrypted chat applications, surface web, message boards, and blogs.